Rachel-W-env/Rachel-W-env/README.md

 I’m an master's student in Environmental Management at Duke University.
 I have bachelors degrees in Biology and Sustainability Studies.
-I’m currently working to learn more about coding and improve my data analysis skills in R-studio and GIS.
+I’m currently working to learn more about coding and improve my data analysis skills in Python, R-studio, and GIS.